tbutler1132/numinous-systems/nodes/org/log.md

-Do the smallest next thing that increases the Org's viability or legibility without foreclosing future options.
+Do the smallest next thing that measurably increases the system’s present viability or legibility, without committing it to an irreversible path

 # Log